f5devcentral/f5-velos-training/docs/introduction_new.rst

 While both system controllers are active, they provide a non-blocking 1.6Tbs backplane between the 8 slots on the CX410 chassis, and a non-blocking 6.4Tbs backplane between the 32 slots on the CX1610 chassis.
 Note that the BX110 line cards currently have a L4/L7 throughput rating of 95Gbs each, but that is not a limitation of the backplane.
 If one of the system controllers were to fail, traffic would immediately switch over to the remaining system controller and the backplane bandwidth would be cut in half to 800Gbps.
 This is still more bandwidth than the first generation of line cards (BX110) support.
 The BX520 line cards currently have a L4/L7 throughput rating of ~300/375Gbs each, but that is not a limitation of the backplane.

 The backplane for both the BX110 and BX520 ports are aggregated together using link aggregation during normal operation, and traffic will be distributed according to the hashing algorithm of the Link Aggregation Group (LAG), thus utilizing both controllers for forwarding between slots.
-Therfore, the system controllers operate in active/active manner under normal operation.
+Therefore, the system controllers operate in active/active manner under normal operation.

 A VIPRION chassis in comparison does not have a centralized switch fabric, and all blades are connected across the passive backplane in a full mesh fashion.
 The backplane in VIPRION was blocking, meaning the front panel bandwidth of a blade was greater than the blades backplane connectivity.
 Below is an example of the VIPRION C2400 chassis with B2250 blades.
 Each blade had a single 40Gb connection to every other blade.
 The total backplane bandwidth is 6 x 40 Gb = 240 Gb.